joshkuhar/billygoat/README.md

 The first parameter **name** is a `String` that will be included if an error is thrown.
 Passing a string that matches the name of billygoat instance will help in locating the error.

-For example, `var firstGoat = new billygoat('goat')` `'goat'` will refer to the variable name `firstGoat` from an error is thrown from one of its methods.
+For example, `var firstGoat = new Billygoat('goat')` `'goat'` will refer to the variable name `firstGoat` from an error is thrown from one of its methods.

 ### Glossary - second parameter
 The second parameter **glossary** is a flat, JavaScript `Object` that represents your **glossary**.
 If you want to call it a dictionary or associative array that's fine.